snorwin/powercoders/docs/deployment.md

 The `Deployment` involve a `ReplicaSet` to manage the `Pods` in the background.

 The `ReplicaSet` ensures that specified number of `Pod` replicas are running all the time.
-If a `Pod` crashes or is deleted the `ReplicaSet` create new instances up to the defined number.
+If a `Pod` crashes or is deleted the `ReplicaSet` creates new instances up to the defined number.
 Likewise, if there are more `Pods` running than desired, it deletes as many as necessary.

 _Check out the [OpenShift](https://docs.openshift.com/container-platform/4.5/applications/deployments/what-deployments-are.html#deployments-repliasets_what-deployments-are) or [Kubernetes](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) Documentation for more information about `Deployemnts` and `ReplicaSets`._